 What Is A Personality Disorder?

-Personality disorders are almost always associated with marked social and personal disruption.
-These personality disorders are both pervasive and inflexible.
-While these behaviors can produce poor coping skills, leading to personal issues including anger, anxiety, depression, and distress, they are considered appropriate by the individual suffering the disorder.
-People with personality disorders may have problems with:
+A personality disorder is a way of thinking, feeling, and behaving that is different from the expectations of the culture, causes distress, problems functioning, and lasts over time.
+Personality disorders are almost always associated with marked social and personal disruption and are both pervasive and inflexible.
+While these behaviors can produce poor coping skills, leading to personal issues including anger, anxiety, depression, and distress, they are considered appropriate by the person with the disorder.

 What Causes Personality Disorders?